NESCent/hip_hack_howto/manuscript.md

 The broad objective of many hackathons fall into two general categories: those that aim to enhance an existing product or codebase (*e.g.*, the R-???? hackathon was designed to enhance the XXXX in R, while the TreeForAll Hackathon was designed to build integration with the Open Tree of Life API), while others may be focused more on the creation of novel technologies (e.g., Phylotastic I and II).
 Those that connect to existing technologies are a little more likely to have products carry forward because the existing community of the technology may be more likely to pick up on hackathon projects, even when the primary participants do not.

 Generally, however, building sustainable products out of hackathons is very difficult.

-** Ex.
-Hacking medicine hackathons (http://hackingmedicine.mit.edu/): large events; specifically geared toward products that could become startups; commercially viable products; number of products is impressive but may not be a higher % than what we have
+* Example: Hacking medicine hackathons (http://hackingmedicine.mit.edu/) are large events, specifically geared toward products that could become startups.
+The focus is on commercially viable products.
+While the raw number of products is impressive, the success % may not be higher than we have achieved.
-* The less products are pre-conceived, the better they have tended to turn out ** Ex: R hackathon - very little source code available before the event, all code open-source after event
+* The fewer products that are pre-conceived, the better they have tended to turn out
+  * Ex: R hackathon: very little source code was available before the event, all code open-source after event
 * Managing expectations with respect to deliverables is important

 * **Career stage of participants:** An observation which comes from working groups at some of the national synthesis centers (NCEAS, NESCent, NIMBios) is that one driver of success of many working groups is having a good mix of junior and senior participants.
 While senior participants are essential for their experience and knowledge of problems and systems, their schedules are often busier post event and following up on a particular outcome for the event has less impact on their career.
 In contrast, a junior participant (graduate student, postdoc, untenured professor) may be much more driven to follow up and drive production after an event because the tangible product may have a large impact on progression to their next career stage.
 Hackathons are likely to follow this same pattern, with an even greater complication: research staff.
 Many of the hackathons we have conducted have included large numbers of research staff, often chosen for their programming/domain expertise.
 While invaluable during the hackathon, these participants may be the least likely to see a direct career benefit from continued production of a tangible product after the hackathon (the personal benefits to them may follow the intangible benefits) and, more importantly, they often lack the job flexibility in time and effort that someone in a more traditional academic position can devote to following up on details.